kondratyev-nv/training/README.md

 ### Rotate matrix - [Java](java/src/main/java/ru/nk/training/MatrixRotator.java)

-Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+Given an image represented by a NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

 ### Check if linked list has cycle - [Java](java/src/main/java/ru/nk/training/LinkedLists/HasCycleChecker.java)